-Meanwhile, the surrounding scenery in Hpa An is dramatic, with massive limestone cliffs and mountains, and Buddha shrines engraved into nearby caves.
+Meanwhile, the surrounding scenery in Hpa-An is dramatic, with massive limestone cliffs and mountains, and Buddha shrines engraved into nearby caves.

-When to honeymoon in Burma
+When to honeymoon in Myanmar

 In February, the water levels start to drop, so if you’re planning to travel around by boat it’s worth keeping that in mind.

 In April, the temperatures are stifling, and from May to October it’s the green season, which is hot but with the odd rain shower.
 Honeymooning during the green season is a little quieter and presents better value for money.
 The vegetation is lush thanks to the rainfall and the water is high for those boat journeys.

 I’d avoid July and August, which tend to be the wettest months.
 But, whatever time of year you visit, taking warm clothes is advisable, especially if you’re staying on Inle Lake, or in the hill stations, where the temperature drops at night.